cloudflare/cloudflare-docs/content/pages/platform/debugging-pages.md

 If you are experiencing issues with new content not being shown then check for a Page Rule with "Cache Everything" enabled, Pages handles its own cache.

-If you're experiencing errors on your custom domain but not on your pages.dev domain, set the DNS record for your project to be DNS Only and see if the error persists.
-If not, review your zone's configuration to see what might cause it.
+If you are experiencing errors on your custom domain but not on your `pages.dev` domain, go to **DNS** in the Cloudflare dashboard and set the DNS record for your project to be **DNS Only** (grey cloud).
+If the error persists, review your zone's configuration.

 ## Resources